Moist and fluffy, these pumpkin spice donuts are the perfect fall treat.

 Dip the tops of the donuts into the icing, then let them drip and set on a wire rack.

-If the icing becomes too thick to dip, add in a splash of milk or warm water to loosen it back up.
+If it becomes a too thick glaze, add a splash of milk or warm water to loosen it back up.

 Storing